Hospital equipment to Burkina Faso

 The trucks are being loaded onto lowbed trailers prior to the 1,000 kilometre drive to the destination

 “We often see that roads are destroyed by the heavy rain.
-Therefore, we conduct road surveys prior to transports to ensure that the cargo will not get stuck in the middle of nowhere”, says Niels Mikkelsen, Sea Freight Manager in Blue Water’s Aid-& Relief team, who is responsible for this transport.
+Therefore, we conduct road surveys prior to transports to ensure that the cargo will not get stuck in the middle of nowhere”, says Johnny Mortensen, Head of the Aid & Relief team in Blue Water, who is responsible for this transport.

 The trucks were loaded on board a vessel in China shaping a course for Beira in Mozambique.
 Our partners in Beira Port monitored the reloading operation closely as delays were not tolerated.
 They also handled transit clearing, documentation and were responsible for hiring cranes for the lifting operations.
 When the trucks had been loaded onto six special low bed trailers, the convoy continued with guarded escort to prevent theft along the almost 1000-kilometre route.